-The answers will not include names or address on, so your identity will be kept anonymous.
+The answers will not include names or address on, so no-one who sees them will know whose they are.
 The answers from the questionnaire will then be put together with the answers collected from thousands of other young people.
 Together they will be used to find out about young people.

 The answers will be completely confidential so young people need not be afraid to answer the questions truthfully - they won't get into any trouble!
 It's really important that the answers are accurate so, young people are advised to leave any questions they are uncomfortable answering blank.